dullhunk/whats-the-story-learning-glory/index.md

 ## References

 1. Hull, Duncan (2025) _Where Have All the Papers Gone?
-Priming the pump of pedagogical publishing in Europe_ in Proceedings of the 9th Conference on Computing Education Practice (CEP '25), Page 35, Association for Computing Machinery (ACM), New York, DOI:[10.1145/3702212.3702224](https://doi.org/10.1145/3702212.3702224)
+Priming the pump of pedagogical publishing in Europe_ in Proceedings of the 9th Conference on Computing Education Practice (CEP '25), Page 35, Edited by Maria Kallia and Ryan Crosby.
+Published by the Association for Computing Machinery (ACM), New York, NY, USA.
+DOI:[10.1145/3702212.3702224](https://doi.org/10.1145/3702212.3702224)
 2. Table 1 below summarises and links to the original data used in Figure 1.